gobblegoob/CSRCreator/README.md

 <!--Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `gobblegoob`, `CSRCreator`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `CSR Creator`, `project_description`-->
 This project was initially created to reduce clicking and losing files on large Cisco SNA deployments, but it can be used to batch create CSR's and create PKCS12 certificates for import for any purpose.

 Given it was originally created for a Cisco SNA deployment, the source .xlsx file included also includes a checklist to track activities completed with each SNA cluster member.
+Feel free to modify any column other than Column A.

 The script will read the hostnames from Column A and create a directory for each host where the certificate keys and CSRs will be kept.